CodeAtCode/wp-cli-getbyurl/readme.md

 ### Why the separator is pipe?

-In that way is more easy to do scri
+In that way is more easy to do script on it in bash or other languages